Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow-nodes/javascript_flow-node.md

 1621337798798 DEBUG [request-id: 9abdf0c2-efb0-4d85-b6cb-3746ea0133f1]   Calculate product (javascript.1) writing 120780 to ctx as: $.response
 ```

-Unfortunately, when debugging, we don't see which numbers are being calculated and only the result.
+Unfortunately, when debugging, we do not see which numbers are being calculated and only the result.
 We will add a debug log to show what's going on!

 ![image2021-5-18_12_38_33](/Images/image2021_5_18_12_38_33.png)